Prakhar-Saxena/CollegeAssignments/CS472/assn2/README.txt

 The amount of hours I spent trying to comprehend the complex commands going through the RFCs and testing them out on the very inconsistent FTP clients on windows and tux, I found terribly frustrating.

-How to run teh program:
+How to run the program:
 I have created a makefile for your ease.
 All you have to do is type:
     make
-And it will ask you for teh username and password.
+And it will ask you for the username and password.
 Then you would find yourself in a menu REPL.
 The case of commands you type wouldn't matter, I handled it converting them all to upper case, following the FTP requirements.
 You can find the logs in: